blocksense-network/blocksense/libs/aztec_contracts/README.md

 - Checks that the caller isn't the owner
 - Checks setting and getting of 10 feeds in a single transaction
 - Checks the deployment of the contract

+## Testing

+To execute the tests you must have the following prerequisites:

+1. Node.js >= v18 (recommend installing with nvm)
+2. Docker (visit this page of the Docker docs on how to install it)
+3. To install aztec's tooling, including aztec's sandbox, aztec-cli, aztec-nargo and aztec-up, run:

+        bash -i <(curl -s install.aztec.network)

+4. Once these have been installed, to start the sandbox, run:

+        aztec start --sandbox

+5. Go to the `data_feed_store` directory and execute:

+        aztec-nargo compile --silence-warnings

+    This will generate contracts ABI artifacts in the `target` folder.

+6. Next, generate the typescript bindings for the ABI artifacts using:

+        aztec codegen target -o src/artifacts

+7. When you complete these steps, you can run the tests when you go to the root directory `aztec_contracts`:

+        yarn install
+        yarn test